FraunhoferIVV/fastiot/docs/source/tutorials/part_1_getting_started/03_build_project.rst

 Building Docker Images and Generating config files – fastiot.cli
 ################################################################

-The ``fastiot.cli`` is your best tool for managing the build process of any fastIoT-project.
+The ``fastiot.cli`` is your best tool for managing the build process of any FastIoT-project.
 It takes care of building docker images using files stored in :file:`build`, generating configs from deployments under :file:`generated`, generating a :file:`generated.py` file for testing purposes and manage local deployments.
 See :ref:`project_structure` for more information about the general structure of a FastIoT project.